-The Pediatric Immunology and BMT Unit was established at Aster CMI Hospital in Feb 2017.
+The Pediatric Immunology and Rheumatology unit was established at Aster CMI Hospital in Feb 2017.
 The program director Dr. Sagar Bhattad is the first formally trained DM super-specialist in this field in India.
 He received his training at the prestigious PGIMER institute at Chandigarh, India.
 The Pediatric Immunology Unit at Aster CMI is the first, and remains till date, the only specialized Pediatric Immunology unit of its kind in the southern state of Karnataka in India.
 It was established to cater to the needs of children with primary immune deficiency disorders, and children afflicted with various autoimmune and autoinflammatory disorders.
 Foundation for Primary Immune Deficiency (FPID), an international organization based in the US has recognized the “Pediatric Immunology and Bone marrow transplant” department at Aster CMI as the Centre of Excellence for the diagnosis and management of Primary Immune Deficiencies.
 This is a unique affiliation conferred to a handful of centers across India.
 The Pediatric Bone Marrow Transplant Unit at Aster CMI has performed one of the largest numbers of transplants in Immune deficiencies in the country and the team at Aster envisages to build the largest Immunology Centre in South India providing low-cost diagnostic and transplant services to every child with Immune deficiency.
 Aster CMI Hospital is equipped with state of the art 4-bedded BMT Unit.
 The unit has all the necessary equipment and infrastructure for performing bone marrow transplants.
 Dr. Stalin Ramprakash and Dr. Raghuram CP are trained transplant physicians with immense experience in the field.

 About the faculty